Skip to main content

 SNAP benefits calculator for lawyers Easy Form

-A program for legal aid and pro bono lawyers to estimate a household's food stamps (SNAP) benefits.
+This Easy Form helps legal aid advocates and pro bono lawyers estimate a household's SNAP benefits (food stamps).

 Learn more